5 Pests Found In Spring Gardens

 As the snow melts and Toronto gardeners eagerly head to their backyards, there are insects waking up from their winter slumber.
 The arrival of spring in Southern Ontario brings a specific cast of characters that can turn a budding garden into a snack bar.

 Here is a guide to the most common spring pests in Toronto and how to manage them sustainably.
+Visit our garden plants and flowers that deter pests article to learn more about the different garden plants and flowers that help prevent pests.

 Often the first to arrive, aphids are tiny, pear-shaped insects that cluster on new, succulent growth.
 They use needle-like mouthparts to suck sap, causing leaves to curl and yellow.
 In Toronto, they are particularly fond of rose bushes and young vegetable starts.